 Financial instruments that potentially subject the Company to concentration of credit risk consists principally of cash, cash equivalents, accounts receivable and funds receivable from payment partners.
 The Company maintains its cash and cash equivalents with financial institutions that management believes are of high credit quality.
-To manage credit risk related to accounts receivable, the Company evaluates credit worthiness of its clients and maintains allowances, to the extent necessary, for potential credit losses based upon the aging of its accounts receivable balances and known collection issues.
-The Company did not experience any material credit losses during the years ended December 31, 2021, 2020 and 2019.
+To manage credit risk related to accounts receivable, the Company maintains an allowance for credit losses.
+The allowance is determined by applying a loss-rate method based on an aging schedule using the Company's historical loss rate.
+The Company also considers reasonable and supportable current and forecasted information in determining its estimated loss rates, such as external forecasts, macroeconomic trends, or other factors that are associated with the credit quality of the Company's customer base.
+The Company did not experience any material credit losses during the years ended December 31, 2022, 2021 and 2020.